-They opened a state-of-the-art roasting facility – the first of its kind to operate in Georgia in several years – after seeking advice from the small business consultants at the Macon office of the University of Georgia SBDC.
+They opened a state-of-the-art roasting facility – the first of its kind to operate in Georgia in several years – after seeking advice from the small business consultants at the UGA SBDC in Macon.

 “I am really excited about our product and working with the SBDC,” says Brad, president of the Roasted Division at Hardy’s Peanuts.
 “We are well-known for our boiled peanuts, but that’s a southern thing.
 With roasted peanuts, it opens up the world to us.
 It gives us the ability to go out and sell unlimited amounts,” he says.
 “In operation only a few months, we’re already getting requests from buyers from China, Germany and Haiti.”